-This chapter describes requirements concerning GDPR basic principles, mainly for personal data and how to process it, but also regarding shared data.
+This chapter describes requirements concerning the basic principles of GDPR for processing personal data.

-Here are some Wazuh rules examples tagged as gdpr_II_5.1.f:
+Below are some examples of Wazuh rules tagged as

 <rule id="550" level="7"> <category>ossec</category> <decoded_as>syscheck_integrity_changed</decoded_as> <description>Integrity checksum changed.</description> <group>syscheck,pci_dss_11.5,gpg13_4.11,gdpr_II_5.1.f,</group> </rule> <rule id="554" level="5"> <category>ossec</category> <decoded_as>syscheck_new_entry</decoded_as> <description>File added to the system.</description> <group>syscheck,pci_dss_11.5,gpg13_4.11,gdpr_II_5.1.f,</group> </rule>